Originate/exosphere/website/tutorial/part_2/part_2a/05_communication.md

 Notice how how both the web server and the Todo service don't need to know about each other anymore, nor need to be able to talk directly to each other?
-The just talk to ExoCom.
+They just talk to ExoCom.
 This greatly simplifies implementing the communication logic in them.

 Only ExoCom needs to know the addresses of services,